A review of Cosumnes River College's grading policies and academic regulations:

 Excused withdrawal is available when a student is permitted to withdraw from a course(s) due to specific events beyond the control of the student making his or her ability to complete a course(s) impractical.
 These events may include a job transfer outside the geographical region, an illness in the family where the student is the primary caregiver, when the student who is incarcerated in a California state prison or county jail is released from custody or involuntarily transferred before the end of the term, when the student is the subject of an immigration action, or other extenuating circumstances.
 Excused withdrawal shall not be counted in progress probation and dismissal calculation.
 Excused withdrawal shall not be counted toward the permitted number of withdrawals or counted as an enrollment attempt.

-Students may petition for leaves of absence from a college of the Los Rios Community College District in order to maintain catalog rights to a specified degree requirement option (Los Rios Policy P-7242).
+Students may petition for leaves of absence from to maintain catalog rights to a specified degree requirement option (Los Rios Policy P-7242).

 Leaves of absence may be granted for verified medical and military situations that prevent the student from attending classes in any session in a calendar year.
 Such leaves shall be limited to two (2) consecutive calendar years.
 In extenuating circumstances, a leave of absence may be extended beyond the two-year limit.